 In Figure 4.5A, we show the amount of ethnicity assigned to the England & Northwestern Europe region for a combination of reference panel samples and customers with deep roots from the same country.
 Figure 4.5B shows the results after imputing values to fill in gaps and applying smoothing methods to make the plot less spotty.
 It is clear from the plot that there is a gradient of ethnicity in this region that is centered in England that quickly tapers off in surrounding regions.
 For example, the next level of concentration, represented by light blue in the image, is in northeastern France, Belgium, the Netherlands, and Switzerland.
 The ethnicity gradient continues to diminish as represented in purple, with the borders reaching as far away as Northern Italy, Norway, and Portugal.
+Additionally, two of our polygons, European Jewish and Khoisan, Aka & Mbuti Peoples, have hand-drawn components to describe minority populations that may not be explicitly defined by geography.
 This information is used to make the maps (Figure 4.5C) presented as part of the AncestryDNA product experience.